- Fairfax County Recycling Program

 The first step to donating your unopened food items is finding a recipient.
 This could include a local church with a poverty outreach program, a local homeless shelter, a local food bank, or other charitable entity.
 Make sure it is not too far from your school, as sometimes you will have to find volunteers (parents, faculty, or staff) to drive the food to the location (some locations will not provide pick-up service).

-The size needed will depend on the size of your operation, but the one pictured here suits Churchill Road ES well with its student population of just under 850.
+Procuring a refrigerator may be as simple as sending out a note to parents asking if anyone has an old refrigerator they would be willing to donate.
+The PTA or principal may also have funds to put toward the purchase of a refrigerator.
+The size needed will depend on the size of your operation, but the one pictured below suits Churchill Road ES well with its student population of just under 850.

 Food items that CANNOT be accepted include: